blaylockbk/Ute-WRF-User-Group/COMPILE/readme_setup_compile_wps-2.txt

 Now modify configure.wps to be like /uufs/chpc.utah.edu/common/home/u0101881/meteo/wrf/WPS/configure.wps.chpc (or just copy over from the path above or from WPS/configure.wps.martincuma_march9_2017)

+*Important note* If you do Copy Martin’s file, make sure you set WRF_DIR to the following:
+WRF_DIR			=	../WRFV3

+Martin was using a *non default* WRF location path, which causes geogrid and metgrid executables not to compile since they are dependent on WRF built netcdf libraries.

 In particular:
  - right path to WRF